pytorch/pytorch_sphinx_theme/pytorch_sphinx_theme2_migration_guide.md

 that can help answer a lot of the theme configuration-related questions.

 ## Step 1: Clean Up Custom Overrides
-Delete all local overrides in `layout.html`.
+Delete all local overrides and delete `layout.html`.
 If you have special requirements, file an issue in this repo.
 Remove custom CSS files (most likely all `custom.css` can be deleted).
 If starting from scratch, skip this step.